Lipe-Albuquerque/Entra21_Logica_Java_2022/Aula09 - While and do While/README.md

-# Aprendendo sobre whilhe e do while
+# Learning about while and do while

-- usamos um menu para praticar nossa logica
+- we use a menu to practice our logic
-- usamos switch para fazer a seleção de while e do while
+- use switch to select while and while
-- aprendemos a usabilidade do While
+- we learned the usability of the While
-- aprendemos a usabilidade do Do While
+- we learned the usability of Do While